HilaBarkan6/Advanced_Topics/EX3/readme.md

                           Another example: tank asks for backward in turn 1 and in turn 3 asks for forward movement, the movement will be applied in turn 3 and the backword movement won't.

-What to do next time -
-Simulator runners should send the game manager satellite view and not matrix of chars Game manager factory should return a real game manager and not abstract Our game manager should implement the abstract game manager properly - this changes tanks and board creation game manager and algorithm should use the macro to load themselves to the regitrars Make sure output files are written to the correct place decide what to do with the logger
-Make our algorithms good

 What's next: